erwinv/yaffu/README.md

-# Yet Another FFmpeg Util
+# yaffu - Yet Another FFmpeg Util

 Programmatically combine videos into a merged output with a dynamic layout.